2025–26 Liga I: Play-off table

-Play-out
+Play-out round

 The bottom ten teams from the regular season meet once to contest against relegation.
 Teams started the play-out round with their points from the Regular season halved, rounded upwards, and no other records carried over from the Regular season.
 The winner of the Relegation round finish 7th in the overall season standings, the second placed team – 8th, and so on, with the last placed team in the Relegation round being 16th.